 Agbogbloshie remains in poverty’s tight grip alright.
 But make no mistake — it is not only the poor who participate in the waste economy.
 It is a very profitable business.

-The young men (known as ‘burner boys’) had been burning waste cables to recover copper in the rain.
+In the photo below, the young men (known as ‘burner boys’) had been burning waste cables to recover copper in the rain.
 But they are only the physical manifestations of the copper business at Agbogbloshie.
 The wires frequently belong to scrap dealers known as ‘masters’.

 The wires being incinerated in the photos had been collected from local sources.
 From junkyards (wiring harness), electrical shops, house wiring contractors, and households, where they had paid a small fee for old and unused electronics that had been in Ghana for decades.